 MIT Graduate Admissions Policy Update

-For the 2024 graduate admission process, given the potential difficulty in access to testing due to the Covid-19 outbreak, the department of Mechanical Engineering will not require GRE tests for applications for graduate admission for 2024.
-We will thus not use GRE scores as a basis for evaluating candidates for admission in the 2024 application process.
+The department of Mechanical Engineering will not require GRE scores for applications for graduate admission for 2024, nor will we use GRE scores as a basis for evaluating candidates for admission in the 2024 application process.
+The exception is for applicants to the 2N program (Naval Construction and Engineering).
+Please refer to 2N admissions information or faculty for admissions details as this program may have additional requirements.

 General Admissions Information